penguinLiang/ZeldaTeamMirror/readme.md

 - More code cleanup!
 Enemy AI has been cleaned up and improved.

 A LOT of code cleanup regarding survival manager, and all the survival related foundational files.

 A lot of code cleanup as well regarding item and weapon classes.

+Finally, the last major source of cleanup was the camera system so that it was edited to focus on Link.

 Overall, a lot of cleanup here and there.

 - Survival mode has a huge survival map and shop map.

 - Survival mode features many waves of enemies, where every wave is progressed after all the enemies are slain.

 There are really just three types of waves: Party, Normal and Shop.

 Normal - A regular, normal wave.
 It plays out normally and ends when everything is dead.

 Shop - Every few waves the player will be able to go to the shop to buy items/weapons.

 Party - The player becomes invincible for the entire wave.
 A breather wave, if you will.

 - Survival dungeon also features pickup items that the player can collect!
 (More details in the NEW ITEMS section)